+Pumpkin Hummus is sensational.
 Oh, my!
 If I thought the “Simply Delicious Homemade Hummus” recipe was fantastic, words can’t even express how wonderful this recipe was.
 What a fabulous appetizer.
 It’s great for after school snack for your kids, for parties and potlucks, and even a great snack to take to work.
-It’s healthy, low calorie, gluten and dairy free, and vegan.
+It’s healthy, low calorie, gluten free and vegan.
 It’s a great way to get ME (let alone my kids) to eat more fresh veggies.

 I am indebted to Tina Danze and The Dallas Morning News, for sharing a fabulous pumpkin section in the newspaper this week.
 I’ve changed the recipe a bit because I wanted to use roasted garlic instead of fresh.
 I added Tamari sauce which isn’t included in the original recipe.
 I also increased the seasonings.
 The end result is spectacular.
 If you make it, I’m sure you’ll agree.